 Professor and Chair

-Protein Function and Structure; Proteins and metalloenzymes
+Metalloenzymes; Protein Function and Structure

 The major focus of my research program is to apply structural biology approaches to investigate structure-function relationships of proteins with significant medical relevance.
 We utilize a myriad of biophysical and biochemical technologies for our investigations.
 In general, X-ray crystallography is the main method used to elucidate the three-dimensional architecture of the protein.
 We then wed structure with function by carrying out functional and biophysical characterizations of the protein in conjunction with site-directed mutagenesis.
 Insights derived from these studies help us understand: how changes in protein sequence and structure are revealed at the biochemical, cellular, and organismal level; how drug compounds and small molecules modulate enzyme activity; and how the interplay between structure and function impacts fundamental biomedical processes that underlie healthy and diseased states.